-As of July 1, 2020, property owners, business owners, contractors, and developers are now able to apply for all Community Development permits and licenses online through our new online permit center.
-This includes all building, electrical, gas and plumbing permits; filing planning, zoning, conservation, and historic district applications; licensing and board of health applications; economic development and growth management permits.
-Applicants can now file their application, upload plans/drawings and documents, monitor and track applications throughout the plan review process, view comments, make payments, and more – all online without visiting Town Hall.
+Apply for all Community Development permits and licenses online through the online permit center.
+Applicants can file their application, upload plans/drawings and documents, monitor and track applications throughout the process, view comments, make payments, and more – all online without visiting Town Hall.

-Anyone from the public can search for active records.
-Abutters can log on and view applications submitted.
-The site can be reached by clicking the “Online Services” button on the left side of the home page.
-First time applicants must register and create a user account to file an online application - instructions can be found here.
+Anyone can search for active records.
+The site can be reached by clicking the “Online Services” button on the left side of the home page, then click Search.

 - Building Services (includes Mechanical, Electric, Plumbing and Gas)

 - Community Planning (Planning, Zoning, Conservation, Historic District, Growth Management)

 - Health (Board of Health and Public Health)